Gary Swing is just a small frog from a large pond. He thinks outside the bog as he leaps into the dismal swamp of electoral politics.

 The idea behind this Boiling Frog Party candidacy is to run an independent "deep green, dark humor" political campaign with a mixture of satire and serious commentary.
 Gary hopes that the Boiling Frog Party will inspire people to exclaim WTF?!?
 You know, WTF -- Why the Frogs?

 We are currently in the midst of the Sixth Mass Extinction of animal species, this time as a result of human impacts on the ecosystem.
 The World Wildlife Foundation has estimated that 52% of the global wildlife population of vertebrate species has died off since 1970 while human population has doubled during the same time and per capita ecological footprints have dramatically overshot the sustainable limits of growth.
-Amphibian species are becoming extinct at a particularly rapid rate as their habitats are destroyed.
+About one third of frog species worldwide are now threatened with extinction as their habitats are destroyed.
 Frogs are ecological indicators.
-They especially sensitive to changes in both aquatic and terrestrial environments.
+They are especially sensitive to changes in both aquatic and terrestrial environments.

 The Boiling Frog Party: because there's more to life than just freezing toads.
 Come on in.
 The water's fine!